gautambaghel/terraform-scanner-runtask-action/README.md

 * For a more complete example refer to [example-ci.yml](examples/example-ci.yml) file

-### Building Setup locally
+### Developing locally

-After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your action.
+After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop this action.

 1. :hammer_and_wrench: Install the dependencies